 The Team DNL Nonprofit Website Design Process

-As you work with a web design consultant to design the perfect solution for your organization, you’ll find that every firm has their own particular take or version of the process.
-At DNL OmniMedia, for instance, we focus on taking time to fully understand the client’s needs and the scope of their goals.
+As you work with a web design consultant to design the perfect solution for your organization, you’ll find that every firm has its own particular take or version of the process.
+At DNL OmniMedia, we focus on taking time to fully understand the client’s needs and the scope of their goals.
 We’ve written elsewhere on the importance of developing comprehensive technology plans when making major software or hardware upgrades, and the web design process is no different.

 The process is broken down into 6 core stages, each containing several steps within them.
 The whole process might seem a bit overwhelming at first, but don’t worry.
 It’s always better to take your time preparing a comprehensive plan before getting started than it is to jump headfirst into an intensive process that could risk derailing your entire website without proper guidance and pacing.

-Nonprofit Website Design Stage 1: Discovery and Scope
+Stage 1: Discovery and Scope

 The discovery and scope stage of the nonprofit web design process is probably the most important.
 It creates a framework for the entirety of the project by establishing goals, parameters, and other guidelines.
 There are a number of important steps within this stage: